19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Mythic/True Resurrection.md

 You remember one soul and speak the ultimate incantation.

 You cleave soul to body once more.
 The creature is brought back to life.
 In whatever body it imagines for itself.
-It's constitution score becomes 10.
+It's [Constitution](../../../../Player%20Characters/The%20Ability%20Scores/Constitution.md) score becomes 10.

 ---
-***Scribes Note***
+***Scribe's Note***
 *I know not why I waste my time with these silly tales.
 The "records" and "accounts" that these magicks come are simple fabrications by all inspection.*